Daenyth/taklib/README.md

 - Not aiming to be the fastest runtime - I'm not benchmarking anything until the project is much more stable.
 - Stable API - for now.
 This is a new library, and so the api can change without notice as I find better ways to do things.
 - Supporting scala.js - for now.
 It should be possible with little effort but it's not a priority.
 Patches welcome
-- Cats support.
-Taklib will use scalaz only for the near future
+- Scalaz usage.
+Taklib will only support cats

 ## Testing